Minister for London: Shadow Minister

-The position of Shadow Minister for London was retained by Labour under the leadership of Ed Miliband, and was held by Sadiq Khan throughout Miliband's leadership.
-However, since Khan's nomination as Labour's candidate for Mayor of London and Jeremy Corbyn's leadership, the office has remained vacant.
+The position of Shadow Minister for London was retained by Labour under the leadership of Ed Miliband, and was held by Tessa Jowell during Harriet Harman's tenure as acting leader and then by Sadiq Khan from 2013 during Miliband's leadership.
+However, after Khan's nomination as Labour's candidate for Mayor of London and Jeremy Corbyn's leadership, the office remained vacant while Labour were in opposition.
+Following the defeat of the Conservatives at the 2024 general election, Gareth Bacon was appointed as Shadow Minister for London by Leader of the Opposition Rishi Sunak on 19 July 2024.
+He has stayed in post since the election of Kemi Badenoch as Leader of the Conservative Party.